Electric Blue Day Gecko (Lygodactylus williamsi) vs Eastern Newt: Complete Comparison (2026)

 Health and Lifespan Comparison

 Electric Blue Day Gecko (Lygodactylus williamsi) has a typical lifespan of 5-10 years, while Eastern Newt lives approximately 12-15 years.
 Health profiles differ significantly between these reptiles.
-Electric Blue Day Gecko (Lygodactylus williamsi) is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Eastern Newt faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Electric Blue Day Gecko (Lygodactylus williamsi) is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Eastern Newt faces its own health challenges including species-specific conditions.
+The count of documented health predispositions is similar between the two, but the specific conditions and management approaches differ.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health